equinix/terraform-equinix-metal-distributed-minio/README.md

 ## Load Balancing your Minio cluster

 It is recommended to load balance the traffic to your minion server endpoints through a single endpoint.
-This can be done through a DNS record that points to your minio servers or you could even utilize a Packet Elastic IP and announce it through BGP on all the minio servers to achieve ECMP load balancing.
+This can be done through a DNS record that points to your minio servers or you could even utilize a Equinix Metal Elastic IP and announce it through BGP on all the minio servers to achieve ECMP load balancing.